 Students are assessed throughout the program across course objectives and key professional dispositions.
 If a student is not meeting those goals and objectives, the procedures for retention and remediation are enacted.
 One faculty member is designated to schedule a meeting with the student of concern and then complete the remediation template form along with the student's preceptor.
+All faculty members may attend the remediation meeting.
 The remediation plan must be signed by the faculty member, the preceptor, and the director.
 The faculty member who initiated the plan will follow up with the student on a weekly basis until the concerns are resolved.
+Remediation plans are considered part of the student's official academic record and are maintained in a password protected electronic clinical file.